zelaki/ReDi_presentation/redi.md

 ### DINO (in a nutshell)

--  <span style="font-size:70%">Take different crops from an image
+-  <span style="font-size:70%">Take different "views" from an image

 -  <span style="font-size:10%"> Force representations to be similar